rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 Verify that the Active status is __active (running)__.

-Load the data into the MySQL database
+Load sample data into the MySQL database.
+This script creates a books database with two tables - authors and posts

+`mysql < sample.sql`

 Install the perf and d3 packages